genofire/unified-push-xmpp/README.md

 # UnifiedPush over XMPP

-[UnifiedPush](https://unifiedpush.org/) is an specification how push notifications delivered between application server and application.
+[UnifiedPush](https://unifiedpush.org/) is an specification how push notifications delieveries between application server and application.
-This is an implementation of the UnifiedPush specifications to delivere push notification over XMPP.
+This is an implementation of the UnifiedPush specifications to delievere push notification over XMPP.

 In this project has following components:
 - **Gateway** (also called an Push Provider or [Server](https://unifiedpush.org/spec/server/)) which could be registered as an XMPP Component on an Server
-- **Distributor** for Linux using the [D-Bus Specification](https://unifiedpush.org/spec/dbus/) which implement an very small XMPP-Client to recieve the push notifications
+- **Distributor** for Linux using the [D-Bus Specification](https://unifiedpush.org/spec/dbus/) which implement an very small XMPP-Client to receive the push notifications

 ## XMPP Messages